 3. Gossip does not help

 "Pssst, have you heard about…?"
-Do you know all what your colleagues say about you?
+Do you know everything your colleagues say about you?
 Gossiping makes us feel good because our frustration needs an outlet.
 First, gossip makes it easier and satisfies our need to let it all out, but in the long run it will make the situation more complicated as this behaviour is considered unprofessional.
 Gossiping undermines collaboration and teamwork within a company and no matter how you look at it, gossip at work is never well intended and certainly not harmless.
 Just think of that other term for gossip: talking ****.
-If you need to blow off steam, then you should go outside or talk to someone you trust - and don't do this at the office.
+If you need to blow off steam, then you should go outside or talk to someone you trust, and don't do this at the office.

 If you get stuck and your emotional situation threatens to escalate, then you should simply take some distance.. because for some people nothing will help, no matter what you do.
 Accept what you cannot change.
 Just keep working objectively and professionally on the tasks that are assigned to you, and always be polite and respectful.
 If you are having a bad day and finding it difficult to control your temper, then it is better to kick the garbage bin than the shin of your difficult colleague.
 Just go outside and get a breath of fresh air.